Another wave of traditional giants Layer2 new chain narrative: Catfish effect or fleeting moment?

 Soneium is the Ethereum L2 launched by tech giant Sony, primarily built on the Op Stack and will also join Optimism's Superchain network.

-Currently, the testnet data is growing rapidly, with the cumulative wallet addresses exceeding 2.2 million and a total of 14 million transactions processed, indicating a considerable overall data growth.
+Currently, the testnet data is growing rapidly, with the cumulative wallet addresses exceeding 2.2 million and a total of 14 million transactions processed, indicating considerable overall data growth.

 Overall, this is an attempt by a traditional giant, and the testnet data reflects market expectations, but it remains unclear whether there are plans for token issuance and a specific roadmap in the future.